Water Sustainability Act temporary protection orders

 Section 88 allows the minister to issue an order that can temporarily suspend the rights of specified water users, regardless of FITFIR, but only after giving due consideration to the needs of agricultural users.

-When determining which regulatory tool to implement, the Province considers the potential impacts to all water users, and the potential benefits to aquatic ecosystem health and fish survival.
+When determining which regulatory tool to implement, the B.C. government considers the potential impacts to all water users, and the potential benefits to aquatic ecosystem health and fish survival.
 In some areas, the implementation of FITFIR can result in disproportionate socio-economic impacts.
 These can include impacts to critical services such as drinking water supply, impacts to a sector that primarily holds junior licences such as stock watering, or far greater total economic costs across multiple sectors.

 Monitoring water levels across B.C.

 Water levels are monitored in multiple ways.
 The River Forecast Centre monitors Water Survey of Canada gauges.
 The data collected by River Forecast Centre supports provincial recommendations and advisories for drought levels.
-Provincial staff in regions also monitor the Water Survey of Canada gauges and take necessary manual streamflow measurements as concerns on streams and rivers increase.
+B.C. government staff in regions also monitor the Water Survey of Canada gauges and take necessary manual streamflow measurements as concerns on streams and rivers increase.

 Decisions consider a balance of impacts to water users with recovery of streamflow